 Making the Decision to File Chapter 7 Bankruptcy

 There is no doubt that making the decision to declare Chapter 7 bankruptcy is extremely difficult.
-The decision will affect your future, your credit, self-image and reputation for a significant length of time.
-On the other hand, your quality of life can improve in the short-term as the harassing calls and letters stop.
+The decision will affect your future, your credit, your self-image, and your reputation for a significant length of time.
+On the other hand, your quality of life can improve in the short term as the harassing calls and letters stop.
 Try to look at it from the viewpoint that the sooner you file for Chapter 7 bankruptcy, the sooner you can begin rebuilding your credit.